niplav/site/mathematics_notation_convention.md

 * Start with the integers `$\mathbb{Z}$`, and then specifies when one wants only the positive numbers (`$\mathbb{Z}^+$`), the positive numbers with 0 (`$\mathbb{Z}^+_0$`), the negative numbers (`$\mathbb{Z}^-$`) and the negative numbers with 0 (`$\mathbb{Z}^-_0$`).
 That would be much nicer than using `$\mathbb{N}$`, since `$\mathbb{Z}$` is a ring under addition and multiplication.
 * Treat `$-$` and `$+$` as [idempotent](https://en.wikipedia.org/wiki/Idempotence) operators for making expressions negative and positive, which sign flipping being done by explicitely multiplying with `$-1$`.
 	* Alternatively, use the same notation as for the [complex conjugate](https://en.wikipedia.org/wiki/Complex_conjugate).
+* Use more different symbols from many different scripts.
+Sure, よ for the Yoneda embedding and Ш for the Tate-Shafarevich group are cute, but what about இ, ᚠ, ཧ, ದ, 𖤶 and ᕚ?
+One might want to object that these are hard to remember and therefore pronounce correctly, which is one of the reasons I don't use them.
+But on the other hand, one could focus on one script at a time, making it easier to learn the different symbols, especially if they are mostly used in text.

 Things I'm Unsure About
 ------------------------